carburetor

 Contents

-A carburetor is a component in an automobile engine that is designed to take in the exact air and fuel needed for proper combustion.
-The part has been the heart of a vehicle’s engine making it run smoothly and give better horsepower.
+A carburetor is designed to take in the exact air and fuel needed for proper combustion.
+The part has been the heart of a vehicle’s engine, making it run smoothly and give better horsepower.
 Carburetors are so perfect that even at cold starting or running hot at high speed, getting the exact fuel/air mixture is the job of the mechanical gadget.

 Functions of Carburetor